logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 "As delivery organisation" reports all activity for all episodes the entity was not the lead organisation for, but delivered at least one collection occasion or service contact for.
-This second view is a better indicator of work that an organisation was involved with but is not included in the bulk of the headspace reports.
+This second view is a better indicator of work that an organisation was involved with but does not get included in the bulk of the headspace reports.
 Note that a single episode can appear more than once in the "As delivery organisation" line but only ever once in the "As lead organisation" line.